 Opinions and commentary provided by sub-advisor MFS Investment Management Canada Limited.

-• A combination of both stock selection and an overweight position in information technology, one of the stronger-performing sectors in the benchmark, contributed to relative performance.
+• A combination of both stock selection and an overweight position in information technology, an area of weakness in the benchmark, detracted from relative performance.

-• Stock selection in consumer discretionary contributed to relative performance.
+• Stock selection in consumer discretionary detracted from relative performance.

-• A combination of both stock selection and underweight positions in financials, industrials and real estate, areas of strength in the benchmark, detracted from relative performance.
+• A combination of both stock selection and an underweight position in real estate, an area of strength in the benchmark, detracted from relative performance.

 Manager outlook